tterpi/VRSketchingGeometry/README.md

 - serialization of sketches
 - OBJ export of sketches

+## Installation
+Add the VRSketchingGeometry folder in the plugins folder of your Unity project.

 ## Workflow
-1. Instantiate a sketch object world.
+1. Instantiate a sketch world prefab.
+Prefabs can be found in Assets/Plugins/VRSketchingGeometry/Prefabs.
 2. Create sketch objects and groups and add them to the sketch object world.
-If you want undo and redo functionality you have to execute commands.
+Execute commands using a CommandInvoker object for undo and redo functionality.
+All scripts are in the VRSketchingGeometry namespace.
-3. Serialize or export using methods of the sketch object world script.
+3. Serialize or export using methods of the sketch world script.

 ## Quick start
 1. Instantiate SketchObject.prefab to create a new line.